-submitted that car safety rating information is a key element in the new car buying process.
+The Australasian New Car Assessment Program (ANCAP) and the AAA both submitted that product safety and car safety ratings should be included as part of this study.
+ANCAP submitted that car safety rating information is a key element in the new car buying process.
 ANCAP submitted that there is misinformation about car safety ratings provided to consumers at point of sale.
 The AAA submitted that the provision of ANCAP safety information should be increased and improved at the point of sale.
-522